-Historically, our principal sources of liquidity have consisted of cash on hand, cash provided by our operations, including, if available, AFTC and other government credits, grants and incentives, cash provided by financing activities, and sales of assets.
-In addition, our revolving credit facility with PlainsCapital Bank ("Plains"), as described below, provides us with an additional source of cash that we could use for general corporate and a variety of other purposes.
-As of March 31, 2019, we had total cash and cash equivalents and short-term investments of \$94.1 million, compared to \$95.5 million as of December 31, 2018.
+Historically, our principal sources of liquidity have consisted of cash on hand; cash provided by our operations, including, if available, AFTC and other government credits, grants and incentives; cash provided by financing activities; and sales of assets.
+As of September 30, 2019, we had total cash and cash equivalents and short-term investments of \$98.8 million, compared to \$95.5 million as of December 31, 2018.

-We expect cash provided by our operating activities to fluctuate depending on our operating results, which can be affected by the amount and timing of natural gas vehicle fuel sales, station construction sales, sales of RINs and LCFS Credits and recognition of government credits, grants and incentives, such as AFTC; fluctuations in commodity, station construction and labor costs and natural gas prices; and the amount and timing of our billing, collections and liability payments, as well as the other factors described in this MD&A and Item 1A.
+We expect cash provided by our operating activities to fluctuate depending on our operating results, which can be affected by the factors described above, as well as the other factors described in this MD&A and Part II, Item 1A.
 Risk Factors of this report.

 In October 2018 and January 2019, we entered into agreements to implement our Zero Now truck financing program, which permit us to incur up to an additional \$100.0 million of indebtedness through the beginning of January 2022, obligate us to make certain interest and other fee payments in connection with this debt and THUSA's related guaranty (which payments will vary in amount but will be owed by us regardless of the revenue we may receive from the program), and subject us to potential additional payments in connection with related commodity swap arrangements.
 We are permitted to use any proceeds we receive under these agreements solely to fund the incremental cost of trucks purchased or financed by operators that participate in the Zero Now program.
-See Note 15 to the accompanying condensed consolidated financial statements for more information
+See Note 12 for more information.

 On June 13, 2018, we completed the Total Private Placement and received \$83.4 million of gross cash proceeds from the transaction.
-See Note 15 to the accompanying condensed consolidated financial statements for more information.
+See Note 15 for more information.

-On February 29, 2016, we entered into a loan and security agreement with, and issued a related promissory note to, Plains, pursuant to which Plains agreed to lend us up to \$50.0 million on a revolving basis with a maturity date of September 30, 2019 (the "Credit Facility").
-Simultaneously, we drew \$50.0 million under the Credit Facility, which we repaid in full on August 31, 2016.
-On December 22, 2016, we drew \$23.5 million under the Credit Facility, which we repaid in full on March 31, 2017.
-As a result, we had no amounts outstanding and \$50.0 million of availability under the Credit Facility as of March 31, 2019.
+On February 29, 2016, we entered into a loan and security agreement with, and issued a related promissory note to, PlainsCapital Bank ("Plains"), pursuant to which Plains agreed to lend us up to \$50.0 million on a revolving basis with a maturity date of September 30, 2019 (the "Credit Facility").
+The Company had no amounts outstanding under the Credit Facility during the nine months ended September 30, 2018 and 2019.
+The Credit Facility matured and was canceled on September 30, 2019.

-See Notes 12 and 18 to the accompanying condensed consolidated financial statements for more information about all of our outstanding debt and leases.
+See Notes 12 and 18 for more information about all of our outstanding debt and leases.

-We believe our cash and cash equivalents and short-term investments and anticipated cash provided by our operating and financing activities will satisfy our business requirements for at least the 12 months following the date of this report.
+We believe our cash and cash equivalents and short-term investments and anticipated cash provided by our operating and financing activities will satisfy our expected business requirements for at least the 12 months following the date of this report.
 Subsequent to that period, we may need to raise additional capital to fund any planned or unanticipated capital expenditures, investments, debt repayments or other expenses that we cannot fund through cash on-hand, cash provided by our operations or other sources.
+Moreover, we may use our cash resources faster than we predict due to unexpected expenditures or higher-than-expected expenses, in which case we may need to seek capital from alternative sources sooner than we presently anticipate.

-The timing and necessity of any future capital raise would depend on various factors, including our rate and volume of natural gas sales and other volume-related activity, new station construction, debt repayments (either before or at maturity) and any potential mergers, acquisitions, investments, divestitures or other strategic relationships we may pursue, as well as the other factors that affect our revenue and expense levels as described in this MD&A and elsewhere in this report.
+The timing and necessity of any future capital raise would depend on various factors, including our rate and volume of. and prices for, natural gas sales and other volume-related activity, new station construction, debt repayments (either before or at maturity) and any potential mergers, acquisitions, investments, divestitures or other strategic relationships we may pursue, as well as the other factors that affect our revenue and expense levels as described in this MD&A and elsewhere in this report.